Q & A: What is Rock Bottom?

 August 30, 2019

-A: Rock bottom is a term that is used to describe a figurative place addicts and alcoholics reach in their substance abuse.
-When someone hits rock bottom, it means that they are at the absolute lowest point in their lives.
-Depending on the individual, rock bottom can be quantified differently, as not everyone places the same level of value on the people, things, and experiences in their lives.
-One person might reach their own personal rock bottom upon getting a DUI/OUI while another person might hit rock bottom after being revived from a near-fatal overdose.
-Either way, when someone reaches rock bottom, he or she is at a point where their spiral downward cannot go any farther.
+A: Rock bottom is a term used to describe a figurative place addicts and alcoholics reach in their substance abuse.
+When someone hits rock bottom, they are at the absolute lowest point in their lives.
+Depending on the individual, rock bottom can be quantified differently, as not everyone places the same value on the people, things, and experiences in their lives.
+One person might reach rock bottom upon getting a DUI/OUI, while another might hit bottom after being revived from a near-fatal overdose.
+Either way, when someone reaches rock bottom, they are at a point where their spiral downward cannot go any farther.

 Q: How do people hit rock bottom?

-A: The continued abuse of drugs or alcohol will undoubtedly cause a number of repercussions within one’s life.
-Not only will he or she likely suffer physical and psychological consequences, but social, professional, and spiritual consequences can occur, too.
-When these consequences, such as losing a job, severing relationships, and struggling physically start t pile up, one’s reserve can quickly deteriorate.
+A: The continued abuse of drugs or alcohol will undoubtedly cause many repercussions within one’s life.
+Not only will they likely suffer physical and psychological consequences, but social, professional, and spiritual consequences can occur, too.
+When these consequences, such as losing a job, severing relationships, and struggling physically, start t pile up, one’s reserve can quickly deteriorate.
 Eventually, as the use worsens, so do the consequences.
 As hardships continue to occur and in a more severe capacity, it becomes easier for someone to hit rock bottom.
-For many, all it takes is one final consequence to get them to realize that they cannot fall any farther down.
+For many, all it takes is one final consequence of getting them to realize that they cannot fall any farther down.

 Q: What are common rock bottoms?

-A: As mentioned before, one person’s rock bottom might not be anywhere close to another person’s rock bottom, as each individual user is different from one another.
+A: As mentioned before, one person’s rock bottom might not be anywhere close to another person’s, as each user is different.
 However, some of the most common “rock bottoms” shared amongst addicts and alcoholics include the following: